mozilla/geckodriver/README.md

 Defaults to 4444.

-A helpful trick is that it is possible to bind to 0 to get the system to assign a free port.
+A helpful trick is that it is possible to bind to 0 to get the system to atomically assign a free port.

 #### <code>-v<var>[v]</var></code>